Salvesti/OSC_To_keypress_Console/Readme.txt

 VK_C	MENU	/avatar/parameters/keypress3	float	1.2

 The data_type names are case sensitive.
+OSC addresses must have no spaces in them.

 If the given key combination is triggered the associated dataType and value will be sent to the given OSC_Address.